-10.1 Employees assigned in writing by the City Manager or designee to work in a position with a higher labor grade shall, after working in such position for three (3) weeks, receive a non-retroactive ten percent (10%) premium on his/her base compensation, but in no case more than the base salary of the employee being replaced.
-After working in such a position for six (6) weeks or more, the employee shall receive the greater of a ten percent (10%) premium or the bottom of the range for that position.
-If the assignment to a position with a higher labor grade is planned or expected the pay arrangement above for working three (3) weeks will commence at the beginning of the assignment.
+Employees assigned in writing by the City Manager or designee to work in a position with a higher labor grade shall receive a ten percent (10%) premium on his/her base compensation, but in no case more than the base salary of the employee being replaced.
+After working in such a position for six (6) weeks or more, the employee shall receive the greater of a 10% premium or the bottom of the range for that position.